 Research has found that couple friendships are an important part of marriage wellbeing.
 But how do you know whether you are ready to take your couple friendship to the next level and travel together?
 Here are a few signs your couples trip will be a success.

 1. You’ve taken a test run

 A night away.
 A double-date.
 Make sure you’ve enjoyed some activity when it’s been just you and the other couple(s) sans kids.
 This helps ensure that you actually have things in common and genuinely have fun together.

 2. You have similar budgets and expectations for the trip

 Be honest and upfront about how much you want to spend on the trip and the types of activities you enjoy.
 Aligning “must-dos” when you’re planning is so much better than opting out of meals or excursions once you’re already at your destination.

-That last part is key.
-Couples fight, we all know this, but tension can quickly turn sour for the group.
+Couples fight, we all know this.
+But tension between a couple can quickly turn the day sour for the group.
 You want to know you are traveling with couples who can resolve an issue without making everyone else miserable.

 5. You have opportunities to do your own thing